 300 worker’s of the firm will lose their job:

-While shutting their mega programme down cost badly to the company but the saddening part isn’t restricted to the firm only.
+While shutting their mega program down costs badly to the company but the saddening part isn’t restricted to the firm only.

-About 300 workers for the firm’s self-driving programme in Arizona will lose their jobs.
-The more than 500 employees of its traditional taxi service in Arizona are not affected.
+About 300 workers for the firm’s self-driving program in Arizona will lose their jobs.
+More than 500 employees of its traditional taxi service in Arizona are not affected.

-Uber isn’t the only company who’s self-driving program witnessed a downfall.
+Uber isn’t the only company whose self-driving program witnessed a downfall.

 Apple’s mega self-driving car project witnessed mega downfall: